James J. Brittain

 Brittain, James J. 2010.
 Revolutionary Social Change in Colombia: The origin and direction of the FARC-EP.
 London: Pluto Press.

-Brittain, James J. 2025.
-“Eating’s Cheating and the Reframing of Power in Sport: The peculiarity of male professional road cycling,” Sport in Society (Special Issue: Outsiders, underdogs and bohemians in sport)
+Brittain, James J. 2026.
+“Eating’s Cheating and the Reframing of Power in Sport: The peculiarity of male professional road cycling,” Sports in Society 29(1): 48-70.

 Brittain, James J. 2024.
 “Wellness and the Working Class: The artifice of benefits under capitalism,” Perspectives [open access].